Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Results and discussion

 In Fig. \ref{fig:kappamaps}, we show the mass distribution derived from our best-fit mass model together with the $\chi^2_i$ contributions of individual multiple images.
 The best-fit positions of the mass components are also indicated in Fig. \ref{fig:model_clustermembers} together with other mass components, overlaid over the F277W NIRCam image.

-The main cluster displays a complex mass distribution, with halos H1 and H2 loosely associated with the corresponding BCGs: the center of H1 is $44_{-8}^{+6}$ kpc away from BCG1, and H2 $70_{-8}^{+38}$ kpc away from BCG2.
+The main cluster displays a complex mass distribution, with halos H1 and H2 loosely associated with the corresponding BCGs: the center of H1 is $49_{-13}^{+1}$ kpc away from BCG1, and H2 $66_{-0}^{+46}$ kpc away from BCG2, where the quoted values correspond to the distance derived from the best-fit model, and the uncertainties represent the $68\%$ confidence interval from the model samples.
 The distribution of halos in the main cluster, displaced from the BCGs, suggests a complex, asymmetric mass distribution.
 Due to the degeneracy between the masses of the main halos and the BCGs, we caution against overinterpreting the displacement in the main cluster and note that the mass distribution should be considered in total.
 The mass map in Fig. \ref{fig:kappamaps} shows two clear mass peaks at the BCGs with an elevated density between.
-The H1 halo, whose best-fit position lies between the BCGs (Fig.~\ref{fig:model_clustermembers}) and which displays high ellipticity (at the prior limit, see Table \ref{tab:bestfitparam}), acts as a bridge between the two components.
+The H1 halo, whose best-fit position lies between the BCGs (Fig.~\ref{fig:model_clustermembers}) and which displays high ellipticity (Table \ref{tab:bestfitparam}), acts as a bridge between the two components.
 Halo H2, situated to the northeast between the BCG2 and galaxies G5 and G9, serves as a lower-density tail of the main cluster, oriented towards the northeastern direction of the hypothesised merger axis traced by the two BCGs and substructures.
 We further add the H4 cluster halo at a fixed position centred on the galaxies to the south of the cluster (Fig. \ref{fig:model_clustermembers}).
 The halo serves as an elongation of the mass distribution to the south of the BCG1 and is motivated by the extension of the ICL (see Fig. \ref{fig:model_clustermembers}), and an improvement in the BIC and $\Delta_{\rm rms}$ (Table \ref{tab:modelompare}).
 Overall, despite the limitations of the parametric lens modelling technique, our fiducial model achieved a good overall description of multiple image positions (see $\chi^2_i$ in Fig. \ref{fig:kappamaps}).
-Our model of the main cluster exhibits a highly elongated, curved mass distribution with a downturn in the south-east (e.g., see Fig. \ref{fig:kappamaps} and the critical curve in Fig. \ref{fig:field}), roughly following the ICL, with two mass peaks at the positions of the two BCGs.
+Our model of the main cluster exhibits a highly elongated, curved mass distribution with a downturn in the south-east (e.g. see Fig. \ref{fig:kappamaps} and the critical curve in Fig. \ref{fig:field}), roughly following the ICL, with two mass peaks at the positions of the two BCGs.